• Skip to primary navigation

 You will enjoy this filling, yet easy and refreshing white bean salad on repeat throughout the summer and into the fall.
 This bean salad recipe is a perfect side dish for grilled chicken or brats or to include in your lunchtime meal prep alongside a few other salads.
 It comes together in less than ten minutes!

-Naturally gluten free this bean salad recipe is a budget-friendly way to add protein and fiber to your meal plans.
+Naturally gluten free, this bean salad recipe is a budget-friendly way to add protein and fiber to your meal plans, a perfect salad for summer.
 Be sure to check out the variations as there are loads of different ways to make bean salads easy and delicious!

 overhead shot of spoonful of white beans salad in focus suspended over a bowl of salad. this …